-I’m a font hoarder.
-I scroll font websites and want to download ALL.THE.FONTS.
+I’m a font lover.
+I scroll font websites and want to get ALL.THE.FONTS.
 There are just so many beautiful fonts out there and a lot of them come with “extras” like different variations of letters and swoops and swirls that you can add to your text to make it look really unique.
-I know a lot of you download fonts and then don’t know how to access all the extra stuff.
+I know a lot of you save fonts and then don’t know how to access all the extra stuff.
 I’m here today to show you exactly how to access and use alternate glyphs in Illustrator.
 A while back, I wrote a post on how to do this in Photoshop Elements because that was the program that I used to design back then.
 I have since moved on to using Illustrator because Illustrator is made specifically for designing whereas Photoshop Elements is more of a photo editing program.

 WHAT IS A GLYPH?